ajvorobiev/NSApi/README.md

 # NS API

-A C# wrapper for the Nationale Spoorweg API.
+A C# wrapper for the Nederlandse Spoorwegen API.

 ## Use